What is Application Consent?

 Approval Process for Extended Access

-Extended access to sensitive data within your account is granted by IT services, while you can permit access to specific areas linked to your account.
-This practice guarantees the protection and confidentiality of both your information and the College’s.
+Extended access to sensitive data within your Trinity College account is granted by IT services, while you can permit access to specific areas linked to your account.
+This practice guarantees the protection and confidentiality of your information and that of the colleges.
 If you would like to request access, please submit a ticket.

 Permission scopes for which Trinity will not grant users admin consent